kjolley/BIGSdb_documentation/dbase_setup.rst

     tables: either 'yes' or 'no', default 'no'.
 This setting can be overridden by individual user preferences.

+* max_contigs

+  * Number of contigs above which genome submissions will be rejected.
+    Default: 1000

+* max_total_length

+  * Total length (bp) above which genome submissions will be rejected.
+    Default: 15000000

 * Microreact

   * Enable Microreact plugin: either 'yes' or 'no'.
 If no value is set